initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 )
 ```

-##

 ## Register the effects

-Depending on the requirement, you could either have one Effects service for all application or seperate Effect services for each feature module.
-As such, Effects can be registed in the app module or seperately in feature modules.
+Depending on the requirement, you can either create one Effects service for all application or seperate Effect services for each feature module.
+That means we can be register Effects in the application module or seperately in feature modules.

 ```typescript
 EffectsModule.forRoot([AppEffects]);